 1.1 Problem Statement

-GoGoGrocery is a company founded by a group of students who plan to develop an application which aids people in getting groceries.
-In collaboration with OpenXcell, GoGoGrocery has designed and developed a mobile application to enable their customers to get groceries delivered in the comfort of their own home.
-GoGoGrocery realizes the power to technology can be used to benefit the community.
-By integrating the use of this application into their company, it would not only be convenient to the customers but also a milestone to the company.
+GoGoGrocery is a company founded by a group of students who plan to develop an application that aids people in getting groceries.
+In collaboration with OpenXcell, GoGoGrocery has designed and developed a mobile application to enable its customers to get groceries delivered in the comfort of their own home.
+GoGoGrocery realizes the power of technology can be used to benefit the community.
+By integrating the use of this application into their company, it would not only be convenient for the customers but also a milestone for the company.

 1.2 Project Vision and Scope

-GoGoGrocery recognizes not everyone has a mode of transportation to purchase groceries.
-The elderly, international students, and low-income households are some of the demographics that are affected by the problem.
+GoGoGrocery recognizes that not everyone has a mode of transportation to purchase groceries.
+The elderly, international students and low-income households are some of the demographics that are affected by the problem.
 GoGoGrocery hopes to eliminate or at least minimize the problem.
-They believe the GoGoGrocery application can be utilized to cut the cost, time and effort of customers having to travel to a grocery store.
-OpenXcell and GoGoGrocery plans to build an application that meets the needs of their customers, delivery drivers and company.
+They believe the GoGoGrocery application can be utilized to cut the cost, time, and effort of customers having to travel to a grocery store.
+OpenXcell and GoGoGrocery plan to build an application that meets the needs of their customers, delivery drivers, and company.
 The application is intended to run in the King and Snohomish County at the time of launch.
 There is a possibility of expanding to other States but, it all depends on the demand of the application.
 The GoGoGrocery application will be used for grocery orders by the customers, locating the most convenient store for the customer and drivers, and delivery routes for the drivers.

 1.3 Requirements Summary